A step-by-step guide to fermenting wild greens that works especially well for wild garlic and wild leeks.

 5. Place the shredded plants in a large open bowl, a few handfuls at a time.

 If you are only fermenting a small amount, it can all go in the bowl at the same time.

 6. Sprinkle each layer lightly with natural sea salt (2% – 3% of weight of fresh plant)

 It is important to remember that the salt is not a preserving agent in this process, merely a means of drawing out the leaves’ natural juices – in the same way as aubergines are often sprinkled with salt, only here you want to keep those juices.
 2% – 3% salt by weight is more than adequate for this process.
 If you are like me, you will be tempted to add too much salt first time around.
 This is OK, you’ll just have quite a salty ferment and not add so much the next time.
-For a carrier bag of wild garlic to fill 1 kilner, I add about 1.5 teaspoons of salt – sprinkling a little on each layer then adding more leaves and sprinkling again.
+Translating into simpler terms, for a carrier bag of wild garlic to fill 1 kilner once fermented, I add about 1.5 teaspoons of salt – sprinkling a little on each layer then adding more leaves and sprinkling again.
 It is possible to ferment without adding any salt at all – but I suggest leaving that until you are more confident with the process.